tmns/myplaces/README.md

 * [Test](#test)

 ## Intro
 MyPlaces is a mobile application (Android & iOS) that allows you to view points of interest around you.
 The app retrieves points of interest from an API endpoint and sorts them into a list.
 Additionally, the app features an integrated [Google map](https://github.com/venits/react-native-map-clustering) that allows you to better visualize exactly where your places are located.
-It is built with the help of React Native and Expo.
+It is built with the help of React Native, Redux, and Expo.

 More specifically, the app allows you to: